BTD6Index/btd6-index-site/google_service_creds/README.md

-Place service account credentials in this folder
+Place service account credentials in this folder for migration